Remember Dick "Mr. Magic" Williams - star of

 as Rocky & Bullwinkle, Huckleberry Hound, Yogi Bear, and others.

 Hundreds of magical effects were maintained.
-The Williams' kept
+Mr. Magic kept

-index files noting each effect, the patter, and the date of broadcast.
+index files noting each effect, patter, and date of broadcast.
+Tens of

-Tens of thousands appeared in studio audience over the years.
-We
+thousands appeared in studio audience over the years.
+We hope

 Updates: March 2007: Mr. Magic broke his left leg, then suffered a

 head injury at a rehab facility.
-March 2011: Mr. Magic donated some
+March 2011: Mr. Magic donated items

-items and photos to the Pink Palace Museum (may be included in
+to the Pink Palace Museum (may be included in a future exhibit

 Copyright 2007-, Dick Williams and MagiclandTV.com.
 All rights reserved.

-Contact us if you'd like to sponsor the site.
+here.
+If you'd like to sponsor the site, please contact us.